mickaelbeaudry/Drupoid/README.md

 matches the Drupal path, eg http://example.com/mobile-post

-The Glass version adds a new voice command and activity to take a picture and then share to your site.
+The Glass version adds a new voice command and activity to take a picture and then allows you to share it to your site.
 Default command is "DruGlass".
 You need to change the configuration in Config.java so we can post to your site.
-In future version, we'll add authentication, but this is a little hairy to add right now in non-official glassware.
+In future versions, we'll add authentication, but this is a little hairy to add right now in non-official glassware.

+Note that the Glass java needs extreme cleanup, but the principle works :)

 iOS
 ---